gyan42/spark-streaming-playground/docs/source/usecases/6_full_ml_model_cycle.md

 - Data collection
     - There can be of two ways
+    - First and easy way is use the dump as part of this repo
+    ```shell script
+    export PYTHONPATH=$(pwd)/src/:$PYTHONPATH
+    python src/ssp/posgress/dataset_base.py --mode=upload
+    ```
-    - First way is dumping data from live stream, which may take few hours depending up on the frequency of the AI/ML/Big Data tweets
+    - Second way is dumping data from live stream, which may take few hours depending up on the frequency of the AI/ML/Big Data tweets
     ```shell script
     #[producer] Guake terminal name!